thecanadianroot/tools/README.md

   environment (like a docker-compose stack or a Kubernetes cluster) to communicate with other containers while also being able to easily run some scripts within the web IDE.
 Comes with an OpenSSH server for easy integration with Jetbrains' tools or SSH tunneling shenanigans.
+- [Caddy](docker/caddy): A custom Caddy image with Cloudflare module.